TUVIMEN/eporner-scraper/README.md

 ## Json format

-Here's example of a [video](video-example.json) and [playlist](playlist-example.json).
+Here's example of a [video](video-example.json), [pornstar](pornstar-example.json) and [playlist](playlist-example.json).

-# Cloudflare

-This script has been made before cloudflare was used on this site.
-If you get empty values its likely because of it.
-To fix this go to [eporner](https://eporner.video) and open network tab in your browser (`CTRL+SHIFT+E` in firefox) then refresh tab.
-Right click on any element with eporner.video domain and choose `Copy value` `Copy as cURL`.
-Then replace curl in ucurl() with copied value.
-Delete url from it and at the end add `-s -g "$@"`.

-Cloudflare is just that terrible.

 ## Usage

 Results will be saved in files named by their sha256 hash of urls and placed in DIR.

-Download metadata of videos in DIR
+Download metadata of all videos

-    eporner-scraper -v DIR
+    eporner-scraper -v

+Download metadata of all playlists using 8 threads

+    eporner-scraper -t 8 -P

-Download metadata of playlists in DIR
+Download metadata of all pornstars into DIR directory

-    eporner-scraper -p DIR
+    eporner-scraper -d DIR -p

+Download metadata from URL

+    eporner-scraper URL